 Wycliffe Bible Translators

 People need the message of hope found in Scripture!
-More than 1,000 language communities are still waiting for Bible translation work to begin.
-Wycliffe's vision is to see people from every language understand the Bible and be transformed.
+More than 550 Vision 2025 languages still need Bible translation work to begin.
+Our vision is to see people from every language understand the Bible and be transformed.
 Join what God is doing!

 We believe that the Bible is God’s Word to us — something that everyone should be able to understand for themselves.
 Bible translation is critical for real transformation: When people encounter Jesus through Scripture in their own language, their lives often change in amazing ways!
 Individuals, families, communities and even entire countries are transformed.

-But right now more than 1,000 languages still need Bible translation work to begin.
+But right now, more than 550 Vision 2025 languages still need Bible translation work to begin.
 You can impact communities all around the world by helping to provide access to the life-changing gift of God’s Word.

 Wycliffe USA was founded in 1942 by William Cameron Townsend with the purpose of translating the Bible into languages that need it.